Nursing (NURS)

 Fees: Yes.

-Exploration of nurses functioning in leadership and management capacity at the baccalaureate level.
+Exploration of the functioning of nurses in leadership and management capacities at the baccalaureate level.
 Application of components of leadership to the delivery of care and the role of the nurse in shaping the future of health care.
 Examination of trends and issues impacting nursing and the future of health care delivery systems.

 Prerequisites: Admission to the RN-BSN Program and NURS 426.